trieschlab/MIMo/README.md

 ## Installation:

-First install mujoco and mujoco-py following their instructions
+First install mujoco and mujoco-py following their instructions.

-Then clone gymTouch (https://github.com/Domattee/gymTouch), move to gymTouch/gymTouch and run `pip install -e .`

-Then clone Mimo, move to the directory with setup.py and run `pip install -e .`
+Then clone this repository, install other dependencies with `pip install -r requirements.txt` and finally run `pip install -e .`

-## Tests
+## Sample Environments

-There is a dummy/test environment setup in mimoEnv, as well as a very crude minimal working environment script.
-The script is `mimoEnv/test.py`, the environment is `MIMoTestEnv` in `mimoEnv/envs/mimo_test.py`
+We provide several sample environments with some simple tasks for demonstration purposes.
+These come with both an openAI environment in `mimoEnv/envs` as well as simple training scripts using stable-baselines3, in `mimoEnv`.
+These environments include:

+  1. `reach` - A stripped down version where MIMo is tasked with reaching for a ball hovering in front of him.
+By default only the proprioceptive sensors are used.
+MIMo can only move his right arm and his head is manually fixed to track the ball.
+The initial position of both the ball and MIMo is slightly randomized.
+  2. `standup` - MIMo is tasked with standing up from lying on his back.
+Proprioception and the vestibular sensors are included by default.
+  3. `test` - This is a simple dummy environment set up to demonstrate and visualize most of the sensor modalities.
+MIMo is set to fall from a short height.
+During this, the visual and haptic outputs are rendered and saved to hard drive.

 ## Observation spaces and `done`